droher/baseball.computer/timeball/models/doc_stat_list.md

     runner by default in those contexts.
 {% enddocs %}

+{% docs extra_base_chances %}
+    Number of hits where a runner on base had an opportunity to advance by a greater number of bases than the batter.
+{% enddocs %}

+{% docs extra_bases_taken %}
+    Number of hits where a runner on base advanced by a greater number of bases than the batter.
+{% enddocs %}

 {% docs outs_avoided_on_errors %}
     Number of times that a baserunner would have been out, but an error allowed them to remain on the basepaths (either staying put or advancing).